 The student must complete an Honors Project that is the equivalent of one course credit and receive a grade of at least A- on the project.
-The Honors Project may be either a significant scholarly project (which could be an extensive literature review, theoretical analysis, or empirical study) or a significant creative or organizational project (which could be such things as creation of software, establishment of a new program or service for an organization or agency, or completion of a major specialized task on campus or in the community).
+The Honors Project may be either a significant scholarly project (such as an extensive literature review, theoretical analysis, or empirical study) or a significant creative or organizational project (such as the establishment of a new program or service for an organization or agency or completion of a major specialized task on campus or in the community).
 While the project may be based on previous work (e.g., a seminar paper or independent study), it must represent a significant and original project over and above any past work.

 The Honors Project must be undertaken in the senior year or in the summer prior to the senior year.
 It may be completed in one semester as one unit (SOCI 496) or in two semesters as two 1/2 units (SOCI 495 and 497).
 The credit received for the Honors Project may be counted as one of the 11 required units for the major.